 Other reasons for the V8 model's greater efficiency include a (surprisingly slim) 25kg weight advantage over the W12 and a more efficient 8-speed automatic gearbox in place of the pokier model's older 6-speeder.
 But not, as you would perhaps expect, an engine start-stop system: Bentley's engineers reckon the fuel savings from adopting this would be marginal - which seems to fly in the face of worldwide engineering opinion and automotive fact.
 If you really want to complete your eco-credentials at the wheel of this car (why?), you'll want to run your Continental on fearsomely expensive E85 bio-ethanol fuel - if you can find a garage selling any.

-This Continental GTC remains a wonderful achievement.
+This Continental GT Convertible remains a wonderful achievement.
 It isn't too taxing to create a supercar capable of lapping racetracks at outlandish speeds but to create something that can do almost the same while cosseting you in an atmosphere akin to an exclusive gentleman's club is a rare feat indeed.

 Owning one of these is like having your own private jet - in fact, it's better than that because it's so much more usable and roof-down, you can enjoy the journey so much more.
 This was always the world's most beautifully engineered luxury open-topped conveyance.
 Now, with its extra sporting brio, it's even more desirable.

 Is it the proper four-seater supercar convertible we were promised?
 Specified correctly, you could argue that.
 What's more important though, is that this remains a gloriously unique way to travel, in every way a true convertible.
 A Bentley convertible.